Prototype definition guide

 config_group_customization: true

-If you want to change the behaviour of a certain parameter, you can use the group_customization option of the corresponding configuration parameter.
+If you want to change the behavior of a certain parameter, you can use the group_customization option of the corresponding configuration parameter.

 description